Installation Of An Outside Water Tap (Tank Supplied)

 This was just not practical to run 40m of hosepipe whenever I wanted to water the garden.
-So I decided to run another length of pipe from the tap out the back to install a new tap around the side.
+So I decided to run another length of pipe from the tap out the back to install a new water tap around the side.

 Tools needed to Install Outside Water tap:

 - Pipe benders for the size of pipe you have

 - Copper pipe saddles